Deep Reinforcement Learning for Image Hashing: Introduction

 \section{Introduction}

-With rapid growth of images on the web, the large scale image retrieval has attracted much attention.
-Many hashing methods have been proposed for the fast similarity measurement in image retrieval~\cite{gionis1999similarity,7298947,wang2010sequential,weiss2009spectral,chen2017nonlinear,li2013spectral,kafai2014discrete,zhang2014prior}.
-Generally speaking, hashing methods learn several mapping functions for the image data, so that the similar images are mapped into similar binary codes.
-Traditional hashing methods use hand-crafted features (e.g. GIST~\cite{oliva2001modeling}, Bag-of-Visual-Words~\cite{fei2005bayesian}) as image representations.
-However, hand-crafted features can not well represent the image content, which limit the performance of image retrieval.
-Inspired by the successful applications of deep networks on many computer vision problems such as image classification and object detection~\cite{krizhevsky2012imagenet}, deep hashing methods~\cite{xia2014supervised,7298947,yaodeep, zhang2015bit,zhao2015deep,li2015feature, zhu2016deep} have been proposed to take advantage of deep network's feature representation power.
+\IEEEPARstart{W}{ith} rapid growth of images on the web, the large scale image retrieval has attracted much attention.
+Many hashing methods have been proposed for the fast image retrieval~\cite{wang2018survey,gionis1999similarity,7298947,wang2010sequential,weiss2009spectral,7937842,chen2017nonlinear,li2013spectral,zhang2014prior,kafai2014discrete,ding2017cross,liong2016deep,hao2017stochastic}.
+Generally speaking, the goal of hashing methods is to learn several mapping functions, so that the similar images are mapped into similar binary codes.
+Traditional hashing methods use hand-crafted features (e.g. GIST~\cite{oliva2001modeling}, Bag-of-Visual-Words~\cite{fei2005bayesian}) as image representations, which can not well represent the image content and limit the performance of image retrieval.
+Inspired by the recent success of deep networks on many computer vision tasks such as image classification and object detection~\cite{krizhevsky2012imagenet}, deep hashing methods~\cite{xia2014supervised,7298947,yaodeep, zhang2015bit,zhao2015deep,li2015feature, zhu2016deep,zhang2017ssdh,zhang2018query} have been proposed to take advantage of feature representation power of deep neural networks.

 Existing deep hashing methods~\cite{xia2014supervised,7298947,dsh,hashnet} have achieved promising results on image retrieval.
-However, they learn the whole set of hashing functions independently and directly, which ignore the correlation between different hashing functions that can promote the retrieval accuracy greatly.
-There exist several traditional hashing methods~\cite{wang2010sequential,pamisequence} that learn the hash code sequentially.
-However, these methods require complicated optimization that cannot be directly adopted into deep networks.
+However, they learn the whole set of hashing functions independently, which ignore the correlations between different hashing functions that can promote the retrieval accuracy greatly.
+There exist several traditional hashing methods~\cite{wang2010sequential,pamisequence} that learn the hash code sequentially, but these methods require complicated optimization that cannot be directly adopted into deep networks.